 - Data includes branded HTML email templates, shared subscribe data, etc.

 - One of the Child Business Units should be created as a testing Business Unit so that any new email template, automation activity, or Journey can be tested in the Test Business Unit before being released to the real child Business Units.

 - User permission should be enabled in a way to provide or restrict access as per the Business Unit concept, i.e., Admin users should have access to all the Business Units starting from the Parent Business Units.
 Users specific to each Business Unit should have access to their own Business Unit’s information, artifacts, features, and not other Business Unit’s information.

 - The subscriber data that needs to be shared by the Parent Business Unit with its child Business Units should be placed inside the Shared Data Extension folders inside Email Studio.
 This will be helpful to reuse the information across the Business units without copying it manually.

-- The Email templates that need to be shared by the Parent Business Unit with their Child Business Units should be placed inside the Shared folder inside Email Studio.
+- The HTML mail templates that need to be shared by the Parent Business Unit with their Child Business Units should be placed inside the Shared folder inside Email Studio.
 This will be helpful to reuse the information across the Business Units.

 - The journey should be tested in the testing Business Unit for its correctness and validation.
 Finally, after it is ready to be used by Marketing teams, it should be transferred to the relevant Child Business unit via the Deployment Manager feature.

 - Approvals should be used by the Child Business Unit to obtain any required change from the guidelines set by the Parent Business Unit.
-Suppose the Child Business Unit wants to make some email templates changes or create some new email templates.
+Suppose the Child Business Unit wants to make some changes or create HTML email templates from scratch.
 The approval mechanism should be configured to take approvals from the relevant authority.

 - The calendar on the Marketing Cloud homepage should be used to view and publish the campaign schedule for all the Business Unit users.
 This helps to view the similar campaigns run by various teams and users on other Child Business Units.